 Phi Sigma Rho

 Phi Sigma Rho (PSR) is a social sorority for women in engineering and other technical studies.
-Our sorority was founded in order to give women in technical studies a community of understanding and support.
-As of today, there are 28 chapters across the U.S. sharing our the common goals of friendship, scholarship, and encouragement.
+The sorority was founded in order to give women in technical studies a community of understanding and support.
+As of today, there are 38 chapters across the U.S. sharing our common goals of friendship, scholarship, and encouragement.
 Phi Sigma Rho is an associate member of Panhellenic Council at University of Illinois.

 Society of Women Engineers